jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

 A special note to the tech community.
 Disruption isn't enough anymore.
-While it's done so much to tear down many gates, it mainly replaced low-hanging fruit like consumer goods and done little for entire industries like legal services, government regulations, or corporate employment.
-Lawyers, bureaucrats, human resource reps who work behind the gates of 19th century technology will never disrupt themselves, why would they?
+While it's tore down many gates, it mainly replaced low-hanging fruit like consumer goods and done little for vital industries like legal services, government regulations, or corporate employment.
+While inside these industries have changed, the public still interacts with them with much dependency.
+We're still behind the technogical gates of lawyers, bureaucrats, and human resource reps; they'll never disrupt themselves, why would they?

-Techvolution is the next step after disruption.
-By empowering Main Street we get more innovation faster.
-Only the people hiring lawyers, voting for regulations, working for a company, can overcome antagonists—if they're fully informed, empowered, and accountable to make choices that change our society.
-Uber and Airbnb are a small examples of what I'm talking about.
-But there's a lot more to go.
-Only with an empowered Main Street will you protagonists keep the digital revolution going.
+Techvolution is over-clocked disruption.
+By turning consumers, into player gods, it makes many "enterprise" industries easier to upgrade.
+Only the people hiring lawyers, voting for regulations, working for a company, can overcome antagonists and bring on the Internet Age in huge stretches our our society.
+Uber, Airbnb, Skip The Dishes are examples of overtaking entire industries with modern tech.
+But there's so much left to do; a frontier to conquer before we can live among the stars; something I'll explain more in _Starting Starfleet_.

 ## Mass-Production Replaced by Mass-Collaboration Makes Us Happy